biomicrodev/broadside/DEVELOPMENT.md

 The layout of views and associated models should be structured like a tree, and events should propagate along its branches.
 If two nodes that aren't direct descendants pass events to each other, that may quickly get difficult to manage.

+Because the application is not so big, we can get away with structuring reactivity as
+follows: load the session state from record state, populate the screen state using the session state, and all subsequent changes flow from screen to session.